 To keep the mind empty, stop the noise from getting in.

-That’s what Pratyahara is all about.
-It safeguards the mind from external stimuli so that we can keep our inner peace and quiet.
+That’s what it is all about.
+Pratyahara safeguards the mind from external stimuli so that we can maintain inner peace.

-That’s why, if you lose focus shortly after meditating, you should start practicing Pratyahara.
+If you lose focus shortly after meditating, you should start practising Pratyahara techniques.

 The Katha Upanishad (an ancient Sanskrit text containing many of the founding philosophies of Hinduism) explains that sensory overload will derail a person.

 In Katha Upanishads, there is the depiction of the Hindu philosophy of “Ratha Kalpana” (“horse image”).
 This description shows the body as a chariot that carries the self.
-This chariot is pulled by horses that represent the senses, and driven by “Budhi” (inner wisdom), which uses manas (sensory mind) as reins.
-This horse-drawn chariot symbolises how we lose control of the mind when we become too caught-up in the senses.
+This chariot is pulled by horses that represent the senses and driven by “Budhi” (inner wisdom), which uses manas (sensory mind) as reins.
+We lose control of the mind when we become too caught-up in the senses.